lularobotics/nw_init/Readme.md

    for the finger dimensions) on `/joint_trajectory_raw`.
 The robot emulator now listens to the `/joint_trajectory_raw` topic so that it can visualize the raw finger joint angles.
+3. Added "pickup" and "place" options in Plan.action: When "shape_approach" is not set, "pickup" and "place", when true, will enable specialized pickup and place motions at the beginning and end of the trajectory, respectively.
+They can be specified independently or in combination.
+Additionally, the gripper remains closed by default unless "shape_approach" is true, in which case it opens and closes as usual to establish a grasp.
+When "shape_approach" is true, both "pickup" and "place" are ignored, because it's assumed that a grasp has not yet been established.
+The demos that don't use "shape_approach" now use both the "pickup" and "place" options.

 # Prev new features